pmembrey/log4j-portscan/README.md

 Certainly, you should not depend on this tool for anything important!

+*Note:* The server this app uses by default (`log4j.the.engineer`) is no longer running, but there are instructions further down that explain how to create your own server for testing.

 ## Quick demo

 I run the test on a network that does not have any port blocking enabled and all the tests fail (as expected).
 I then